Axia-Tech/AXIA-wiki/docs/learn/learn-teleport.md

 slug: ../learn-teleport
 ---

-One of the main properties that AXIASolar and AXIALunar bring to the ecosystems is decentralied blockchain interoperability.
+One of the main properties that AXIACoin and AXIALunar bring to the ecosystems is decentralied blockchain interoperability.
 This interoperability allows for asset teleportation: the process of moving assets, such as coins, tokens, or NTFs, between chains (parachains) to use them as you would any other asset native to that chain.
 Interoperability is possible through [XCM][]